rhythmshandlya/dripstore/README.md

 ## Drip Store

-### 🔥 dripstore is an commerce application, based on microservises, container orchestration with Docker and Kubernetis and dedicated CI/CD pipeline with Jenkins
+### 🔥 dripstore is an commerce application, based on microservice, container orchestration with Docker and Kubernetes and dedicated CI/CD pipeline with Jenkins